≡ Menu

 Hey there,

-Honestly, when I started losing so much weight, A LOT of people asked me: What did you do?
+When I started losing so much weight, A LOT of people asked me: What did you do?

 Some where even concerned that I was sick because of the rapid fat loss.